-"Kafala" (Guardianship or permanent foster-parenting)
+"Kafala" (Guardianship)

 The laws of most Muslim-majority states do not currently permit legal adoption and permit a system of guardianship called: kafala.
 Kafala resembles foster-parenting, but is more stable.
 It is a commitment to voluntarily take care of the maintenance, of the education and of the protection of a minor, in the same way a parent would do.
-It involves the obligations of guardianship and maintenance without the creation of parenthood legal ties, or severing the biological family bonds of the child, nor altering the descent lines for the adopting family.
+It involves the obligations of guardianship and maintenance without the creation of parenthood legal ties, or severing the biological family bonds of the child or alter the descent lines for the adopting family.
 Unlike foster-parenting, however, kafala is intended to be a permanent arrangement for a minor.6